✓ Home Loan of up to ₹50 Crores ✓ Interest Rates Starting @ 7.25%

 Mentioned below are the benefits associated with the PM Awas Yojana aimed at the improvement of rural housing situation in India:

-Eligible beneficiaries receive direct financial support to build pucca houses.
-This reduces the financial burden of constructing a safe and permanent home.
+Eligible beneficiaries receive financial support to build a pucca house, which reduces the burden of constructing a safe and permanent home.

-The scheme prioritises Scheduled Castes, Scheduled Tribes, minorities, and other vulnerable groups.
-This ensures inclusive development and equal access to housing benefits.
+The scheme prioritises poor and deprived rural families, including Scheduled Castes, Scheduled Tribes, minorities, and other eligible vulnerable groups.

-Financial assistance is transferred directly to the beneficiary’s bank account.
-This ensures transparency and minimises the risk of fund mismanagement.
+The assistance is transferred directly to the beneficiary’s bank account, which helps reduce delays and leakage.

 PMAY-G 2024 Subsidy Scheme